psreeja1007/Next-Gen-Visual-Models/Week 2/Part2/README.md

 * Transfer Learning : Fine-Tune the chosen pre-trained model on CIFAR10 and then compare them

-# CIFAR-10 Image Classification using a pre-trained base model and then finetuning it
+# CIFAR-10 Image Classification using a pre-trained base model

 This project demonstrates how to first use a pretrained machine learning model for classification and then fine-tune it to improve performance.
 The workflow includes dataset preprocessing, model loading, fine-tuning, evaluation, and analysis of results.